silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 #### Background

-A legend is a dense, tense, composite idea.
+A legend is a dense, tense, composite idea

 When an audience witnesses multiple versions of a character or story, those different versions are compiled into a singular, blurry composite idea.
 The different versions contained within this idea are both unified and conflicting.
 That tension is legend.

 #### Rules

-* A Marloth narrative should have a strong sense of being legendary.
+* A Marloth narrative should have a strong sense of being legendary
-* This sense of legendary should not be confused with pomp and grandeur.
+* This sense of legendary should not be confused with pomp and grandeur
-  * It is not grand.
+  * It is not grand
-* This sense of legendary should be personal and intimate.
+* This sense of legendary should be personal and intimate
-  * It is an understanding shared by only a few characters instead of a general world of characters.
+  * It is an understanding shared by only a few characters instead of a general world of characters

 ### Mania